thameera/vimv/README.md

 ## Other features

+* If you want to list only a group of files, you can pass them as an argument. eg: `vimv *.mp4`
 * If you have an `$EDITOR` environment variable set, vimv will use its value by default.
 * If you are inside a Git directory, vimv will use `git mv` (instead of `mv`) to rename the files.